fourstix/MSGEQ7MusicDisplay/README.md

   </tr>
   <tr align="center">
   <td>Schematic diagram of the MSGEQ7 circuit.</td>
-  <td>Breadboard with the MSGEQ7 circut connected to an Arduino with an 8x8 BiColor LED Matrix display.</td>
+  <td>Breadboard with the MSGEQ7 circuit connected to an Arduino with an 8x8 BiColor LED Matrix display.</td>
   <td>MSGEQ7 circuit implemented on an Arduino shield with an 8x8 BiColor LED Matrix display..</td>
   </tr>
  </table>